lgk1910/ceiq-custom-training/README.md

 - -i: name of the input csv file
 - -f : relative path of the folder that contains training images.

+**Note**: please make your own folder containing trainng images and specify its path using the -f argument
 ## Training
 Run the following command:
 ```